solliancenet/tech-immersion-data-ai/day1-exp2/README.md

 SQL Server 2019 will give customers and ISVs the choice of programming language and platform.
 They will be able to build modern applications with innovative features using .NET, PHP, Node.JS, Java, Python, Ruby, and more – and deploy the application on either Windows, Linux, or containers both on-premises and in the cloud.
 Application developers are now able to run Java code on SQL Server and store and analyze graph data.

 SQL Server 2019 allows customers to run real-time analytics on operational data using HTAP (Hybrid Transactional and Analytical Processing), leverage the in-memory technologies for faster transactions and analytical queries, and get higher concurrency and scale through persistent memory.

-Intelligent Query Processing features in SQL Server 2019 improve scaling of queries, and Automatic Plan Correction resolves performance problems.

-SQL Server 2019 enables several layers of security including protection of computations in Always Encrypted secure enclaves.
-Customers can track compliance with sophisticated tools such as Data Discovery & Classification labeling for GDPR and Vulnerability Assessment tool.

-For High Availability and Disaster Recovery, SQL Server 2019 now supports up to eight secondary replicas in an Always On Availability Group.
-Customers can also run Always On Availability Groups on containers using Kubernetes.

-SQL Server 2019 also has powerful tools for Business Intelligence including Analysis Services and Power BI Report Server which provide visual data exploration and interactive analysis of business data.

 ## Scenario overview